What’s the deal with HPV?

 Cervical cancer is one of the most common cancers in women worldwide.
-Cervical cancer occurs when the cells of the cervix grow abnormally and invade other tissues and organs of the body.1 Persistent infection of certain high-risk types of HPV are known to be the primary cause of cervical cancer.
-When HPV infection persists, normal cells change into abnormal cells–it could take as much as 10-15 years for these cells to become cancerous, although in some women this change may happen faster.
+Cervical cancer occurs when the cells of the cervix grow abnormally and invade other tissues and organs of the body.5 Persistent infection of certain high-risk types of HPV are known to be the primary cause of cervical cancer.
+When HPV infection persists, normal cells change into abnormal cells–it could take as many as 10-15 years for these cells to become cancerous, although in some women this change may happen faster.

 As with all cancers, an early diagnosis is key to successful treatment and cure.
 Treating precancerous changes that affect only the surface of a small part of the cervix has a higher chance of being successful than treating invasive cancer that affects a large portion of the cervix or has spread to other tissues in the body.

 When it comes to understanding your risk for cervical cancer, routine cervical cancer screening is one of the most important steps you can take.
 So, it’s important to go to your regular checkups, even when you are feeling healthy, and talk to your healthcare provider about your screening and test options.
 Learn more about your HPV and cervical cancer screening options.

 Do you ever wonder why there is a perceived stigma about HPV or even the diagnosis of cervical cancer?